darshannn10/PortSwiggers-Web-Sec-Academy/XXE Injection/Readme.md

 ```
 - `Blind XXE to retrieve data via error messages`: attacker triggers an XML parsing error that leaks sensitive data.

-:bulb: When testing for XXE vulnerabilities, you will often need to test each node of the XML document to see if it is vulnerable.
+- When testing for XXE vulnerabilities, you will often need to test each node of the XML document to see if it is vulnerable.

 ### Retrieve file contents